Tuscany

 Brian Mercer Award 2015

-Since returning home Mary has continued exploring these themes, as well as curating a show to mark the 40th anniversary of the Kinross Scholarships for the Royal Scottish Academy (scheduled for May 2021).
+Since returning home Mary has continued exploring these themes, as well as curating a show to mark the 40th anniversary of the Kinross Scholarships for the Royal Scottish Academy in 2021.